ntlv/newsbringer/README.md

 YCreader is a simplistic and to the point reader app for news.ycombinator.com.
 The app is currently being developed as a weekend project, it is available from the [Play Store](http://goo.gl/KaFqz9).

 ### Currently implemented
-* Fetch and cache current top hundred entries
+* Display frontpage (still a bit buggy)
-* Fetch and cache top level comments along with a few levels of replies
+* Display complete posts (no support for polls and similar special posts yet)

 ### TODO

 * Highlight child comments in a more reading friendly way.
 * User login
 * Voting
 * Commenting
 * Scheduled prefetching